Kelechi Iheanacho: 2017–2020

-2020–21 season
+2021–2024

 Iheanacho wasn't in the first-choice starting eleven at the start of the season, and only started two of Leicester's first 21 Premier League games.
 However, several injuries to key players meant that Iheanacho got an extended run of games.
-Iheanacho then went on a goal-scoring run of 12 goals in 10 games in all competitions during March and April.
+Iheanacho then went on a goal-scoring run of 12 goals in 10 games in all competitions during March and April of 2021.

 Iheanacho scored his first Premier League hat-trick in a 5–0 win against Sheffield United on 14 March 2021.
 A week later, Iheanacho netted a brace in Leicester's 3–1 win over Manchester United in the quarter-finals of the FA Cup, sending the club into the semi-finals of the competition for the first time since 1981–82.
 The two strikes were Iheanacho's eighth and ninth goals in his last nine matches in all competitions.
 Iheanacho won the Premier League Player of the Month award in March 2021 after scoring five goals in three league appearances.
 On 3 April, Iheanacho signed a new three-year contract with Leicester, keeping him at the club until at least 2024.
 On 18 April, Iheanacho scored the only goal in a 1–0 win over Southampton in the FA Cup semi-final at Wembley Stadium.
 The win took the Foxes to their first FA Cup final since 1969.

-2021–22 season

 Iheanacho and Leicester started the 2021–22 season with the 2021 FA Community Shield against Manchester City.
 Iheanacho was substituted on during the 79th minute and scored the winning goal, an 89th-minute penalty against his former club.

-2022–23 season

-Iheanacho received Leicester's Player of the Year award following a season that resulted in the club's relegation from the Premier League.
+Iheanacho received Leicester's Player of the Year award following the end of the 2022–23 season that resulted in the club's relegation from the Premier League.

-2023–24 season

-Iheanacho scored six goals in 26 matches in all competitions, as his club managed to achieve the EFL Championship title, securing promotion back to the Premier League.
-On 7 June 2024, Leicester confirmed that Iheanacho would not sign a new contract with the club and would be released.
+In the 2023–24 season, Iheanacho scored six goals in 26 matches in all competitions, as his club managed to achieve the EFL Championship title, securing promotion back to the Premier League.
+On 7 June 2024, Leicester confirmed that Iheanacho would not sign a new contract with the club and would be released, ending his seven-year stay with the club.

 Sevilla

-On 31 July 2024, Iheanacho joined Spanish club Sevilla on a free transfer following the expiration of his contract at Leicester City.
+On 31 July 2024, Iheanacho joined Spanish club Sevilla on a free transfer following the expiration of his contract at Leicester.
 On 1 September 2025, the club agreed to terminate his contract by mutual consent, after he scored 3 goals in 11 appearances in all competitions during his time in Spain.